Barnes & Noble

 2010 Stephen Riggio steps down from his position as CEO.

-This contents of the box above is based on material from the Wikipedia article Barnes & Noble, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Barnes & Noble & Barnes & Noble Nook, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also